maybesmurf/monorepo-1/README.md

 ## Active Task

-- Firebase...almost works.
-Current error is: `Error: Cannot start the Authentication Emulator without a project: run 'firebase init' or provide the --project flag`

 ## Need to:

+- Turn the API into Typescript
 - A db seed with Prisma
-- Scripts to make life so easy
+- npm scripts to make life so easy
 - Figure out how different environments work for dev/testing/stage/prod
 - Figure out k8s